cmharlow/lc-reconcile/README.md

 are used in this service.

 The test case for the following examples is the musician [Prince](http://id.loc.gov/authorities/names/n84079379), aka TAFKAP (among other alternate names).

+(If you want to test the following yourself, and aren't sure how, check out [Postman Chrome Add-on](https://www.getpostman.com/), though most of these can be tested by entering in your web browser.)

 ###id.loc.gov/authorities/label/QUERY